tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 # IANA Considerations

-   This document registers the following URIs in the "ns" subregistry within the "IETF XML registry" {{!RFC3688}}.
+For the following URIs in the "IETF XML Registry" {{?RFC3688}}, IANA has updated the reference field to refer to this document:

 ~~~~
       URI: urn:ietf:params:xml:ns:yang:ietf-te-types